Sovendus-GmbH/Sovendus-Voucher-Network-and-Checkout-Benefits-App-for-Shopify/README.md

 ## 1. Request installation URL from Sovendus

-Just let us know that you need an installation link for the Shopify Sovendus app and we'll get back to you shortly
+Just let us know for which site(s) you need an installation link for the Shopify Sovendus app and we'll get back to you shortly.

+Note that you'll receive a single installation link.
+It works accross your whole shopify organization.
+Just let us know in case its not working and you'll get another link.

 ## 2. Install the app